 the-importance-of-communication-during-training-and-onboarding

-Society for Human Resources (SHRM) New Employee Onboarding Guide offers some key questions you should answer and operationalize to give new employees that great first impression you're after:
+Society for Human Resources (SHRM) New Hire Onboarding article offers some key questions you should answer and operationalize to give new employees that great first impression you're after:

 • When will onboarding start?